The Schall Law Firm Announces it is Investigating Claims Against Acuity Brands, Inc. and Encourages Investors with Losses to Contact the Firm

-AYI LONG TERM SHAREHOLDER ALERT The Schall Law Firm Announces it is Investigating Claims Against Acuity Brands, Inc. and Encourages Investors with Losses to Contact the Firm
+AYI LONG TERM SHAREHOLDER REMINDER The Schall Law Firm Announces it is Investigating Claims Against Acuity Brands, Inc. and Encourages Investors with Losses to Contact the Firm

 The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors in Acuity Brands, Inc. (“Acuity” or “the Company”) (NYSE: AYI) for potential breaches of fiduciary duty on the part of its directors and management.